U.S. Stocks Little Changed Despite Soft GDP

 Continue Reading Below

+With nearly 300 companies in the S&P 500 having reported, first-quarter earnings are on track to rise 12% from the year prior, according to FactSet.
+That's above the first-quarter earnings growth of 9.1% that analysts estimated as of March 31.

+On Friday, shares of Chevron and Exxon Mobil climbed after posting encouraging earnings results.
+Exxon's shares rose 0.6% after the oil and gas giant said its profit more than doubled in the first quarter, while Chevron's stock gained 0.7% after the No. 2 energy company in the U.S. swung to a profit in the first three months of the year.

-The S&P 500 rose 0.1%, while U.S. government bonds weakened slightly, sending yields higher, as data showed rising inflation despite lackluster economic growth.
-The Dow Jones Industrial Average edged down 8.4 points, or less than 0.1%, to 20973.
+The S&P 500 slipped 0.1% Friday, while U.S. government bonds weakened slightly, sending yields higher, as data showed rising inflation despite lackluster economic growth.
+The Dow Jones Industrial Average edged down 19 points, or 0.1%, to 20960.

 Gross domestic product rose 0.7% at a seasonally adjusted annual rate, the Commerce Department said, falling short of the 1% growth expected by economists surveyed by The Wall Street Journal.
 However, that exceeded the Federal Reserve Bank of Atlanta's widely-tracked GDPNow model, which on Thursday forecast 0.2% growth for the first quarter.